zfrongillo12/python_dl_simclr/src/moco/README.md

     * Please see for example CSVs at this directory: `python_dl_simclr\Dataset_Processing\NIH_Chest_XR_Pneumonia\dataset_splits`
   * Column per dataset label
     * e.g. `Pneumonia` with the possible values 0,1

+## MoCo Testing Strategy

+### Linear Evaluation

+* Consistent with MoCo v2 paper (and other SSL papers)

+**Overview:**
+1. Freeze the pretrained backbone (no gradient updates)
+2. Add a single linear layer for classification.
+3. Train only the linear layer on your labeled train set.
+4. Measure accuracy on your test set.

+**Objective:**
+* Tells us how good the representation is *without* fine-tuning
+* Comparable to other SSL literature

+#### MoCo Pretraining
+* No labels, no classes
+* The dataset is all un-labeled images, where there are positive pairs (im_q, im_k), and all other images act as negatives via the queue

+#### Linear Evaluation using MLP
+* Need to send in data that has the labels needed for the downstream image classification task